-The authors acknowledge the Medical Research Council (MRC) and the Dr Hadwen Trust for Humane Research, the UK's leading medical research charity funding exclusively non-animal research techniques to replace animal experiments, for funding Dr Robson and contributing to scan costs.
+The authors acknowledge the Medical Research Council (MRC) and the Dr. Hadwen Trust for Humane Research, the UK's leading medical research charity funding exclusively non-animal research techniques to replace animal experiments, for funding Dr. Robson and contributing to scan costs.
 Additional funding was also provided by the University of Nottingham Faculty Research Strategy Fund.
-Dr Brookes was funded by a Medical Research Council New Investigator Research Grant (MR/M006301/1).
-Dr Palaniyappan is supported by the Wellcome Trust.
-Dr Katshu is supported by a Medical Research Council Clinical Research Fellowship.
-The authors also acknowledge Barbara Keogh, Jon Lander, Claire Litherland and Graham Spencer for assistance with recruitment.
+Dr. Brookes was funded by a Medical Research Council, New Investigator research grant (MR/ M006301/1).
+Dr. Palaniyappan is supported by the Wellcome Trust.
+Dr. Katshu is supported by a Medical Research Council Clinical Research Fellowship.
+The authors also acknowledge Barbara Keogh, Jon Lander, Claire Litherland and Graham Spencer for their assistance with the recruitment.
 The authors have no conflicts of interest to declare.